raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 IPLD blocks are dynamically-sized blobs of data.
 When loading a block by CID, the size is unknown, so the actor cannot allocate memory upfront.
-Moreover, host-side memory is inaccessible to WASM code, so it's not possible for the Kernel to return a pointer to host-side memory for WASM code to read.
+Moreover, host-side memory is inaccessible to Wasm code, so it's not possible for the Kernel to return a pointer to host-side memory for Wasm code to read.

 For this reason, the low-level IPLD syscall API revolves around the concept of "block handles".
 Block handles are references to blocks, inspired by Unix file